miketeachestech/hsc-software-engineering-resources/Practice Questions/1. Secure Software Architecture/3_DEVELOPING_SECURE_CODE_PT2_ANS.md

 - **1 mark** awarded for correctly selecting the answer.

 **2.** *(1 mark)*
-- Correct Answer: **B) By analyzing source code for vulnerabilities without executing it**
+- Correct Answer: **A) By analyzing source code for vulnerabilities without executing it**
 - **1 mark** awarded for correctly selecting the answer.

 **3.** *(1 mark)*